congca0/congca0.github.io/about.md

         class="timeline-item"
         data-title="Yale"
         data-field="Causal AI"
-        data-description=" At Yale and VA, I moved more directly into causal AI for health research, studying treatment effects using large-scale observational and clinical trial data."
+        data-description="At Yale and VA, I moved more directly into causal AI for health research, studying treatment effects using large-scale observational and clinical trial data."
       >

         <div class="click-here">